NATURAL GAS SCENARIO IN INDIA

 - The development of Natural Gas industry in the country started in 1960s with discovery of gas fields in Assam and Gujarat.
 After discovery of South Basin fields by ONGC in 1970s, Natural Gas assumed importance.
 The Exploration activities in India were earlier carried out only by the National Oil Companies (ONGC & OIL) under nomination regime.
 Later private companies where allowed to enter into exploration through JV with NOCs under Pre-NELP regime.
 Subsequently, 100% foreign participation in exploration was allowed in the current NELP regime.
 Later discoveries were made in Gujarat, KG basin, Cauvery basin, Tripura, Assam etc. In 2004, liquefied Natural Gas was imported from Qatar and LNG terminal was set up at Dahej of 5 MMTPA capacity.

-- Gas is one of the cleanest fuel with less carbon dioxide per joule delivered than either by coal or oil and far fewer pollutants than other hydrocarbon fuels.
+- Gas is one of the cleanest fuels with less carbon dioxide per joule delivered than either by coal or oil and far fewer pollutants than other hydrocarbon fuels.

 Allocation and Supply of Natural Gas:

-Natural gas available in India can broadly be classified into two categories, viz. (i) Domestic Natural Gas and (ii) Imported Re-gassified Liquefied Natural Gas (R-LNG).
-Keeping in view the shortage of natural gas in the country, domestic gas is allocated to various sectors based on the Policy Guidelines issued by the Government from time to time.
-In case of imported gas, the marketers are free to import LNG and sell the RLNG to customers.
-A statement showing sector-wise supplies of natural gas is given in table below.
+Natural gas available in India can broadly be classified into two categories, viz. (i) Domestic Natural Gas and (ii) Imported Re-gasified Liquefied Natural Gas (R-LNG).
+Supply and distribution of domestically produced gas is being carried out under the policy guidelines issued by the Government Policies from time to time.
+The import of RLNG falls under the list of Open General License Item and the marketers are free to import LNG and sell the RLNG to customers.
+A statement showing sector-wise supplies between April-Dec.’2016 of natural gas is given in table below.